Velas-Commerce/lightning-address-invoice-generator/README.markdown

 # Lightning Address to BOLT11 Invoice Generator

-This simple GUI and script allow you to generate BOLT11 invoices from Lightning Addresses.
+This simple GUI `zap.py` and CLI script `lnaddress2invoice.py` allow you to generate BOLT11 invoices from Lightning Addresses.
 It asks for the Lightning Address and desired amount and returns a BOLT11 invoice.

 > Hecho con ❤️ y ⚡ en Puerto Rico 🏝️